kowalskiw/mcsteel/README.md

 # McSteel

 Set of scripts to support stochastic analyses of structures exposed to a fire.
-As a submodel McSteel SAFIR® software by Univerity of Liège is used (https://www.uee.uliege.be/cms/c_4016386/en/safir).
+As a submodel SAFIR® software by Univerity of Liège is used (https://www.uee.uliege.be/cms/c_4016386/en/safir).
 Multisimulation approach served as a basis concept of the analyses (https://bibliotekasgsp.locloudhosting.net/items/show/120).

 * `mc.py` - generating multisimulation scenarios (Safir Thermal 2D);